MattPerry1216/garden/articles/linuxjourney.md

 I have this deep dislike for heavy web design, so I was wary of high-level programming.
 I had taken two computer science courses at school (regular and Advanced Placement Computer Science Principles) so I knew really basic concepts.
 I decided to take CS50.
-Learning C was probably thing I could have done.
+Learning C was probably the best thing I could have done.
 I fell in love.

 What goes well with C?